 Use your lipstick as a blush

 Now let’s try some edgy replacements.
-If you have lipsticks in shades that would do a beautiful blushing color, then you have to try them as a cream blush!
+If you have lipsticks in shades that would do a beautiful blushing color (think pink or peach, but also burgundy or brown), then you have to try them as a cream blush!
 Extremely matte formulas probably will be hard to blend, so start by trying creamier textures (soft mattes should work too!).
 For a beautiful result, we suggest that you rub the lipstick on the back of your hand, and then work it on a brush.
 Only then you’re stippling it on your cheeks, and working it to a flawless natural flush.
 This is also a great way of using up those lipsticks with no more product on the surface but with a lot inside of the tube.
 This is the power of practical, multi-use makeup!

 Use your matte brown eyeshadow to define the brows